Read more about RFSU's work on sexual and human rights

 Back

-Profil is the Nordic region’s best-selling condom.
-Thin & safe condom that curves inwards to adapt to the shape of the body for an optimal fit and increased sensation.
-Available in 10-30 pack.
+Profil is a thin condom with a tapered top that is moulded to the shape of the body for an optimal fit and increased sensation.
+No wonder it's the best-selling condom in the Nordic region.
+Available in 10 and 30 packs.

 Visa mer